EndlessATC/Airports/final/AS/JPN/RJTT_readme.md

-# RJTT ACA 2.0.2
+# RJTT ACA 2.0.3

-This is an implementation of the TOKYO ACA (Approach Control Area) for [Endless ATC](https://steamcommunity.com/app/666610) featuring RJTT Tokyo International Airport (commonly referred to as Haneda) and RJAA Narita International Airport.
+This is an implementation of the Tokyo ACA (Approach Control Area) for [Endless ATC](https://steamcommunity.com/app/666610) featuring RJTT Tokyo International Airport (commonly referred to as Haneda) and RJAA Narita International Airport.

+The Tokyo ACA is a very busy airspace, with two airports handling large amounts of traffic.
+However, the SIDs and STARs are well defined, and conflicts between flight paths are minimal.
+The controller's work will mostly be sequencing arrivals and monitoring a few key merge points to maintain separation.

-Based upon AIP Japan 2020/10/08.
+Based upon AIP Japan 2020/12/31.
 The choice of SIDs and STARs may not be 100% accurate to real life but should be reasonably accurate reflecting daytime IMC conditions.
-All aircraft are assumed to be RNAV capable; no conventional NAVAID-based SIDs or STARs are implemented.
+All aircraft are assumed to be RNAV capable; no conventional NAVAID-based SIDs or STARs were implemented.
+Coastline data from naturalearthdata.com.

-To activate a STAR, a plane must be flying direct to an applicable fix, then the APP button can be activated.
+STARs are implemented as approach transitions.
+To activate an approach, an aircraft must be flying direct to an applicable fix, then the APP button can be activated.
+Multiple approaches may be available from a fix.
+Press the APP button again (do not long press) to select the next approach available from that fix.
+If the aircraft is already on an approach from that fix, you will need to cancel the approach clearance first before issuing another approach clearance.

+Approaches to each runway are generally available from their IF and IAFs.
+Approaches from the IF will choose a transition appropriate based on the plane's heading to the IF.
+Approaches to multiple runways may be available from each IAF via the appropriate transitions, click the APP button again to cycle through all choices.

+**\*Departures may need to handed off before they reach the boundary of the ACA\***, *as there are cases where the SID exts the ACA before cruise altitude can be reached.*

-JSDF-G bases RJTL Shimofusa, RJTE Tateyama, RJTK Kisarazu are not represented as it appears traffic should mostly be military helicopters, which I don't know how to represent in this game.
+JSDF-G bases `RJTL` Shimofusa, `RJTE` Tateyama, `RJTK` Kisarazu are not represented as it appears traffic should mostly be military helicopters, which I don't know how to represent in this game.
-RJTO Oshima/RJAN Niijima are not represented as traffic is either helicopters or traffic to RJTF Chofu in RJTY Yokota ACA.
-Unfortunately traffic to RJTY is difficult to represent as RJTT ACA has airspace on top of most of RJTY ACA, meaning that within the game, it is not possible to get planes to "spawn" from the appropriate region.
+`RJTO` Oshima/`RJAN` Niijima are not represented as traffic is either helicopters or traffic to `RJTF` Chofu in `RJTY` Yokota ACA.
+Unfortunately traffic to `RJTY` is difficult to represent as `RJTT` ACA has airspace on top of most of `RJTY` ACA, meaning that within the game, it is not possible to get planes to "spawn" from the appropriate region.

 ## Airports

-### RJTT
+### `RJTT`

 The main airport of this sector.
 Previously only handling domestic traffic and very limited international flights to key East Asian cities, Haneda now handles a fair amount of international traffic along with most of Tokyo's domestic traffic.
 As such, traffic is biased towards the west for departures and southwest for arrivals.

-There is custom traffic for RJTT.
+There is custom traffic for `RJTT`.
 The proportions are very much estimates but shouldn't be too far off from reality.

 Most fixes visible on the map have a defined hold including many fixes along the STARs.
-The published hold for missed approaches is UTIBO for 34L/23/16R, KASGA for 34R/22, and SNOKE for 16L.
+The published hold for missed approaches is `UTIBO` for 34L/23/16R, `KASGA` for 34R/22, and `SNOKE` for 16L.

 Aircraft arrive at 6 points:

-- SPENS -> XAC (west from western Japan, Korea, Northern China)
+- `SPENS` -`Y71`-> `XAC` (west from western Japan, Korea, Northern China)
-- SELNO -> RUNSO -> AKSEL (south west from southwestern Japan, Okinawa, Southeast Asia)
+- `SELNO` -`Y21`-> `RUNSO` -`Y21`-> `AKSEL` (south west from southwestern Japan, Okinawa, Southeast Asia)
-- TOPIT -> LUTNA -> RURER -> AROSA (south from Hachijojima, Indonesia/Australia)
+- `TOPIT` -`Y875`-> `RURER` -`Y875`-> `AROSA` (south from Hachijojima, Indonesia/Australia)
-- DOLBA -> AROSA (southeast from oceanic, Australia/NZ/Pacific islands, Guam)
+- `DOLBA` -`Y824`-> `AROSA` (southeast from oceanic, Australia/NZ/Pacific islands, Guam)
-- TEDIX -> GODIN (north from northern Japan, Russia, Europe, east NA)
+- `TEDIX` -`Y10`-> `GODIN` (north from northern Japan, Russia, Europe, east NA)
-- LALID -> MILIT -> RUSDA -> ESKEN -> POLIX (east from oceanic, west NA/SA, Hawaii)
+- `LALID` -`Y807`-> `POLIX` (east from oceanic, west NA/SA, Hawaii)

 Aircraft depart via:

-- CLARK (northnorthwest for Russia/Europe)
+- `CLARK` (northnorthwest for Russia/Europe)
-- AGRIS (north for northern Japan and beyond)
+- `AGRIS` (north for northern Japan and beyond)
-- GULBO (northeastern oceanic)
+- `GULBO` (northeastern oceanic)
-- BORLO (east oceanic)
+- `BORLO` (east oceanic)
-- ANSAD (southeastern oceanic)
+- `ANSAD` (southeastern oceanic)
-- NURLI (south)
+- `NURLI` (south)
-- KAGNA (southwest and Osaka)
+- `KAGNA` (southwest and Osaka)
-- NINOX (west for southern western Japan and beyond)
+- `NINOX` (west for southern western Japan and beyond)
-- RITLA (west for central western Japan and beyond)
+- `RITLA` (west for central western Japan and beyond)
-- BEKLA (northwest such as Korea/north China/north side of western Japan)
+- `BEKLA` (northwest such as Korea/north China/north side of western Japan)

-(VAMOS departures to UTIBO aren't implemented as there are no standard flight planned routes from RJTT that use this transition.)
+(`VAMOS` departures to `UTIBO` aren't implemented as there are no standard flight planned routes from `RJTT` that use this transition.)

 There are four runways: